albertsalgueda/htm/README.md

 # Hierarchical Temporal Memory (HTM)

-This project is a simple Python implementation of Numenta's HTM algorithm along with visualization software using OpenGL.
-The purpose of this project is to achieve a foundational understanding of cortical neuroscience principles and demonstrate these intelligence principles by implementing HTM algorithms.
+This project is a simple Python implementation of Numenta's HTM algorithm along with visualization software.
+The purpose of this project is to achieve a foundational understanding of "Thousand Brain Theory" and visualize how HTM algorithms work.

+Learn more machine intelligence [here](https://www.oktopus.io/post/machine-intelligence-and-htm-algorithms)

 ## Structure of the Cortex